Private Journeys

 Reach the Weddell Sea, search for Emperor penguins.

 The ship will arrive at the Weddell Sea on the eastern seaboard of the Antarctic Peninsula.
 The Weddell Sea, named after a British sealer, is a little-visited part of Antarctica owing to the prevalence of pack-ice which restricts the progress of ships.
-Ernest Shackleton’s vessel Endurance was crushed by the ice here.
+Ernest Shackleton’s (far less hardy) vessel Endurance was crushed by the ice here.

-If the ship cannot reach Snow Island conditions may allow her to pass along the eastern coast of the Antarctic Peninsula where you will view massive tabular icebergs and remote locations – such as Brown Bluff with its steep canyon walls, ice-cap backdrop and penguin colonies.
+If the ship cannot reach Snow Hill Island, conditions may allow her to pass along the eastern coast of the Antarctic Peninsula where you will view massive tabular icebergs and remote locations – such as Brown Bluff with its steep canyon walls, ice-cap backdrop and penguin colonies.
 Here, the helicopters may be able to land and from the air you will have the rare privilege of observing the untamed landscapes of jagged mountains, glaciers, lava flows and pack ice.
-If you are lucky, the giant Emperors, among other smaller penguin species, may be observed on the ice-floes.
+If you are lucky, the giant emperors, among other smaller penguin species, may be observed on the ice-floes.

 OCEANWIDE EXPEDITIONS ©